google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/index.md

 *PaymentRequest show method*

 ### Abort a Payment Request {: #abort-paymentrequest }
-You can intentionally abort a `PaymentRequest` by calling its [`abort`](https://www.w3.org/TR/payment-request/#abort) method.
-This is particulary useful when the shopping session is timed out or the goods is sold out in between a user's transaction.
+You can intentionally abort a `PaymentRequest` by calling its [`abort()`](https://www.w3.org/TR/payment-request/#abort) method.
+This is particulary useful when the shopping session is timed out or an item in the cart sells out during the transaction.

-Use this method if the app needs to cancel the payment request after the `show` method has been called but before the promise has been resolved&mdash;for example, if an item is no longer available, or the user fails to confirm the purchase within an allotted amount of time.
+Use this method if the app needs to cancel the payment request after the `show()` method has been called but before the promise has been resolved &mdash; For example, if an item is no longer available, or the user fails to confirm the purchase within an allotted amount of time.

-If you abort a request, you'll need to create a new instance of `PaymentRequest` before you can call `show` again.
+If you abort a request, you'll need to create a new instance of `PaymentRequest` before you can call `show()` again.

     var paymentTimeout = window.setTimeout(function() {